 Laos country brief

-Laos is the only land-locked country in mainland South-East Asia and is bordered by China, Vietnam, Cambodia, Thailand and Myanmar.
-Its total land area, much of which is mountainous and densely forested, is approximately 237,000 square kilometres (roughly equivalent to the State of Victoria).
+Laos is the only land-locked country in South-East Asia and is bordered by China, Vietnam, Cambodia, Thailand and Burma (Myanmar).
+Its total land area, much of which is mountainous and densely forested, is approximately 237,000 square kilometres (roughly equivalent to the state of Victoria).
 The Mekong River, almost half the length of which flows through Laos, forms most of the border with Thailand.
 Large population centres (including Vientiane, Luang Prabang, Pakse and Savannakhet) lie on the Mekong.

-The population of Laos is approximately 6.3 million people, and is diverse, with 49 broad ethnic groups recognised by the Government of Laos, and four major linguistic groups.
+The population of Laos is approximately 6.6 million people and is diverse, with 49 broad ethnic groups recognised by the Government of Laos and four major linguistic groups.
 The largest language group, the Lao-Tai, consists of eight ethnic groups and forms around 35 per cent of the total population.

 The official language is Lao, a tonal language similar to Thai.
 Among younger Lao, English is now the most widely-spoken second language.

-Theravada Buddhism, the dominant religion of Laos, is followed by approximately 60 per cent of the population, and a higher proportion of members of the Lao-Tai language ethnic groups.
-Animism is still widely practised among a number of minority groups, especially in the more remote rural areas.
+Theravada Buddhism is followed by approximately 60 per cent of the population and a higher proportion of members of the Lao-Tai language ethnic groups.
+Animism is still widely practiced among a number of minority groups, especially in the more remote rural areas.

-Since 1986 Laos, in line with its larger socialist neighbours, has promoted gradual economic liberalisation through its New Economic Mechanism (NEM).
+Since 1986 Laos, in line with its larger socialist neighbours, has promoted gradual economic liberalisation through its New Economic Mechanism.
 In doing so, the government has moved from a centrally planned economy to a more market-oriented system.